Useful Information About CAHSEE

 Question paper format: The CAHSEE comprises of 2 parts.
 The first part is English-Language-Arts (ELA) test which consists of 80 multiple-choice questions.
 Along with these questions, you will have to write 1 or 2 essays depending upon the question paper and the number of prompts given.
 The Mathematics section comprises 90 multiple-choice questions.

-Topics covered: In CAHSEE testing, your school level knowledge of Mathematics and English will be examined.
+Topics covered: Your school level knowledge of Mathematics and English will be examined in this test.
 For example, for Mathematics you will have to know basics and concepts of Algebra and Arithmetic very well.
 You will also come across questions on Geometry, but these will only be topics that you have studied in 6th or 7th grades.

-The above-mentioned list will help you understand the nuances of CAHSEE testing, which in turn will prove to be vital when you prepare for the examination.
+The above-mentioned list will help you understand the nuances of the test, which in turn will prove to be vital when you prepare for the examination.
 As you study the important features of the CAHSEE and its overall description, you will acquire more knowledge about the examination.

 Terms and Conditions